Spikeysanju/spikeysanju.com/src/lib/data/books/show-your-work.md

 <br/>

 Another aspect of "Show Your Work" that I enjoyed was the wide range of examples Kleon provides, from artists and writers to musicians and designers.
 It was fascinating to see how different creatives approach sharing their work, and I found myself inspired to try out new techniques and strategies.
+As Kleon says,

+<Quote
-As Kleon says, `"Share what you love, and the people who love the same things will find you."`
+    		quote="Share what you love, and the people who love the same things will find you." author="Austin Kleon"
+    		bgColor="bg-yellow-300"
+    		textColor="text-gray-900"
+    		shadowColor="shadow-yellow-300/20"
+    	/>

 <br/>

 I also appreciated Kleon's advice on dealing with the fear of others stealing your ideas.
+As he says,
+<Quote
+    		quote="Don’t worry about people stealing your ideas.
+If your ideas are any good, you’ll have to ram them down people’s throats." author="Austin Kleon"
+    		bgColor="bg-yellow-300"
+    		textColor="text-gray-900"
+    		shadowColor="shadow-yellow-300/20"
+    	/>

-As he says, `"Don’t worry about people stealing your ideas.
-If your ideas are any good, you’ll have to ram them down people’s throats."` This is a great reminder that the most important thing is to keep creating and sharing your work, regardless of what others may think or do.
+This is a great reminder that the most important thing is to keep creating and sharing your work, regardless of what others may think or do.

 ### Rating